 Nightshades have a toxic glycoalkaloid, but well just call them alkaloids.
 They are a natural pesticide in the plant.
 Our bodies require the same enzymes to detox them as chemical pesticides and herbicides.
 They are all called cholinesterase inhibitors (CIs).
 In other words, the enzymes needed to detoxify the alkaloids and chemical pesticides/herbicides, are lowered, the more you are exposed.

 In individuals with reduced BCHE activity due to genetic variants, the inhibition of BCHE by alkaloids may result in the accumulation of these substances in the body.
 For me this can cause pain, brain fog, anxiety, headaches, and it disrupts my sleep.
+Some of these symptoms may be occurring due to lymphatic backflow into the brain with these toxins.

 The level of alkaloids in nightshades can vary greatly.
 This makes it hard to narrow down nightshades as the trigger for your symptoms.
 It’s known that potatoes with green on them have high level of alkaloids and they have killed people.
 Not everyone will die from eating potatoes with green, those of us with the BChE deficiency are likely the ones to die from them.
 They have not studied how nightshades with lower levels of alkaloids can affect us with this deficiency.
 Those of us who’ve identified the genetic variant and are reacting to nightshades, know that eating any nightshades can be a problem for us.
-For many of us with this genetic BCHE deficiency, we did not develop the extreme sensitivity to nightshades, until one of these other factors occurred in the list above.
+For many of us with this genetic BCHE deficiency, we did not develop the extreme sensitivity to nightshades, until one of these other factors in the Acquired BCHE Deficiency occurred.
 For me personally, pregnancy is what elevated my sensitivity to nightshades.
 I know I was reacting to them before pregnancy, it just wasn’t as intense.
 Plus, it didn’t help that I developed and allergy in addition to the sensitivity, after my pregnancy.

 High Oxalate Foods